ubccr/coldfront/docs/admin-guide/billing.md

 Two levers reduce the final amount:

-- **Free allowances** — A pool of free units granted to an owner (or to a specific project).
+- **Free allowances** — A pool of free units granted to an owner, scoped to a resource.
 Allowances are stacked before any discount is applied.
-- **Discounts** — A percentage or flat reduction on the net total.
+- **Discounts** — A percentage or flat reduction on the net total, scoped by owner and/or resource.

-Every invoice is owned by a **responsible user** (the `owner`) and may be restricted to a subset of that owner's projects.
-If no projects are selected, all of the owner's projects are billed.
+Every invoice is owned by a **responsible user** (the `owner`).
+Generation considers all of the owner's billable sources, optionally restricted to specific billing source types (e.g. storage or compute); if no source types are selected, every billable source is billed.

 ---